marcoandreini/docker-influxdb/README.md

 Required:

-- `INFLUXDB_ROOT_PASSWORD`: the password that must be set for the root admin user.
+- `ROOT_PASSWORD`: the password that must be set for the root admin user.

 Optional: